HenriqueDomiciano/Server-and-Chat/README.md

 # Server-and-Chat
-Server and chat suing sockets in python
+Server and chat using sockets in python
+Simple and Easy and most likely useless